pveber/bistro/doc/getting-started.rst

 To get there you have to install ``docker`` on your machine and add your user in the ``docker`` group.
 Follow instructions on `this page
 <https://docs.docker.com/engine/installation/#supported-platforms>`__
 to do so.
+Summarized instructions are also available `there
-Note that ``bistro`` can be used without ``docker``, but in that case, you must make each program used in the pipeline available on your system.
+<installing-docker.html>`_.
+Note that ``bistro`` can be used without
+``docker``, but in that case, you must make each program used in the pipeline available on your system.

 Assuming ``docker`` is installed on your machine, you can simply run your pipeline by: